frankox/pack-ex/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests if applicable
 5. Submit a pull request

-## License

-MIT License - see LICENSE file for details.

 ## Support